Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

             cnt += 1
 ```
-And we get something like this (if we do a newline every 64 bytes):
+We get something like this (if we do a newline every 64 bytes):
 ```javascript
                                   000
                                   0%%000